vinirossa/software-engineering/design-patterns.md

 > *Some benefits of iterator pattern is that is possible to create infinite collections and to pause the iteration to continue it later in a much easier way than `foreach`s with an index.*

+> *Generic types can be very powerful with iterator pattern.*

 **Uses:**
 - Custom Collections
 - Games